cdktf/cdktf-provider-ionoscloud/docs/mongoCluster.csharp.md

 The physical location where the cluster will be created.

 This will be where all of your instances live.
 Property cannot be modified after datacenter creation (disallowed in update requests).
-Available locations: de/txl, gb/lhr, es/vit
+Available locations: de/txl, gb/lhr, es/vit.
+Update forces cluster re-creation.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.4.6/docs/resources/mongo_cluster#location MongoCluster#location}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.4.7/docs/resources/mongo_cluster#location MongoCluster#location}

 ---